 There are also two spaces for wheelchair users in the Clore Studio, situated on the centre-right of row A.

 When booking wheelchair spaces, please inform the Box Office of any further specific requirements.
 Our Box Office and Front of House staff can also advise you on approximate distances between the main foyer, the auditorium, bar facilities, exits and access toilets.

 The Box Office Ticket Sales desk is situated on the corner of Russell Street / Bow Street.
 The Information Desk, Same-Day Ticket Collection, and the Cloakroom are all situated at the Main Entrance on the corner of Floral Street / Bow Street.
 Counter heights at the Box Office, and most of the bars are designed to be accessible for wheelchair users, except the Paul Hamlyn Hall bar where there is also a waiter service available to wheelchair users.

 Restaurant and Bars

 It is always advisable that customers book directly with ROH Restaurants to ensure that the table reserved is accessible.
 Please email firstname.lastname@example.org or phone +44 (0)20 7212 9254.

-To save time during the interval, we would recommend using the Royal Opera House Bars app to pre-order drinks and snacks at the Royal Opera House Bars.
-Click here for more information about the Royal Opera House Bars app
+To save time during the interval, we would recommend pre-ordering drinks and snacks at the Royal Opera House Bars.
+Click here to log into your account and pre-order.

 At 1pm each Friday, 49 Friday Rush Tickets will be available to buy for Main House performances over the following 7 days (Saturday - Friday).
 Look for Friday Rush tickets in the Stalls Circle Balcony and Amphitheatre sections of the auditorium; please note the Balcony tickets are for standing places.
 You may purchase a maximum of two Friday Rush tickets for each performance.
 Simply go to the Friday Rush page.